 The PCEP organization continues to make minor adjustments to its staffing to respond to developments in construction and the testing and commissioning activities.
-The leadership of the PCEP team is conducting a position by position assessment of its consultants and contractors.
 Most recently, Lin Guan has taken on responsibility for the completion of construction and punch lists.

-PMOC Comment: The increase in the PCEP's staffing levels, particularly the addition of both professional and administrative personnel is encouraging.
+- ➤ PMOC Comment: The increase in the PCEP's staffing levels, particularly the addition of both professional and administrative personnel is encouraging.
 A strong team effort will be required to complete the remaining electrification contract work by December 31, 2023.
 The PMOC is pleased by the recent increase in scheduling resources.
-The PMOC continues to encourage the PCEP team to adopt best scheduling practices such as daily identification of the controlling operation to avoid future schedule related claims.
+The PMOC continues to encourage the PCEP team to adopt best scheduling practices such as daily identification of the controlling operation to avoid future schedule related claims. - ➤ The PMOC recommends that the PCEP team develop an estimate of the time (duration) and labor hours that will be required to complete the necessary punch list, final inspection, and other similar activities plus the review and acceptance of the project documents, at the earliest possible time.
+The results of these estimates should be used to determine whether sufficient staff are available to complete the work within the current project schedule, or whether additional time and/or personnel will be required.
+The PMOC also recommends that the PCEP team consider engaging a specialty inspection firm to perform the necessary work in a timely and efficient manner.